Henry-Yip/Emcompassing_HK_Old_Website-VSCODE/_posts/2022-05-31-HowshouldIlearnchess.markdown

 (I personally have an account and my puzzles rating is around 2150, which is fairly decent but not the best)

 You can analyse famous games by yourselves.
 Get yourself in a random position and think: What will I do next?
 Then analyse by stockfish or find analysis videos in Youtube.

+## How to Improve Endgame

+Endgame theories are all set and highly theoretical.

+In order to suceed, you need to understand the theory behind the endgame tactics.

+First of all, learn how to checkmate in endgames.
+For example, how to checkmate with a Queen and a king?
+What about 2 knights?
+1 knight and 1 bishop?

+Afterwards, learn how to draw endgames.
+The theories are quite complicated but as long as you understand, you can draw in every scenario.